Continuing Education for Addiction Counselors

 Some state boards maintain strict standards for continuing ed and require you to obtain it from approved providers, but no longer provide updated lists of who those providers are.
 Instead, they outsource the process to third-party organizations like CE Broker.

-These companies not only automatically track and submit your continuing ed records when it’s time to renew; they also connect counselors with CE providers directly that match renewal requirements.
-So if, for example, you are an LCDC in Ohio, you can get your training by popping over to the CE Broker Search page, entering your state and credential, and find a list of options.
+These companies not only automatically track and submit your continuing ed records when it’s time to renew, but they also connect counselors with CE providers that match renewal requirements.
+So if, for example, you’re an LCDC in Ohio, you can get your training by popping over to the CE Broker Search page, entering your state and credential, and finding a list of options.

 By signing up through the system, you’ll also be telling that provider they can report your credits directly back to your CE Broker account.
-They’ll be sitting there, tallied and verified, when you are ready to submit your renewal.
+They’ll be sitting there, tallied and verified, when you’re ready to submit your renewal.

 How Your College Addiction Counseling Education Can Impact Your Continuing Education